firoagni/ai-development-tutorials/ai_solution_building_guide.md

 **Workflows** are like **flowcharts**, where each step is **explicitly defined**, **from start to finish**, in **advance**, by the developer.

-Some steps in a Workflow are AI-powered (LLM calls) while others are traditional code (database queries, API calls, calculations, or business logic).
+Some steps in a Workflow use LLMs, while others use traditional code.

 <img src="images/workflow.png" alt="workflow" width="600"/><br>